gazzamc/starfield_hex_updater/README.md

                     -b, --backup: Option to backup files
                 md5:
-                    -p, --path: Path to the folder containing the files -fn, --filename: Filename of the file generated
+                    -p, --path: Path to the folder containing the files -f, --filename: Filename of the file generated
                     --verify: Verify patch/update via md5 hash